 How NIJ Is Organized

-Office of Research and Evaluation develops, conducts, directs and supervises research and evaluation activities across a wide variety of issues.
-Learn more about the Office of Research and Evaluation.
+Office of Research and Evaluation — develops, conducts, directs and supervises social and behavioral science research and evaluation activities across a wide variety of issues.

 Office of Science and Technology — manages technology research and development, development of technical standards, testing, and technology assistance to state and local law enforcement and corrections agencies.

 Office of Communications — works closely with all NIJ colleagues and grantees to move NIJ-generated knowledge and tools into the hands of those working in criminal justice professions.

 Office of Grants Management — works in conjunction with NIJ’s scientists and award recipients throughout the grant lifecycle to facilitate the successful completion of grant-funded projects.

 Office of Operations — provides leadership in the planning, development, management and administration of all lines of business.